bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 The min prefix indicates a values of *greater than or equal to* while the max prefix indicates a value of *less than or equal to*.
-Using min and max prefixes avoid any conflict with the general HTML syntax, specifically not using the &lt; and &gt; symbols.
+Using min and max prefixes avoid any conflict with the general HTML syntax, specifically not using the < and > symbols.

 ### Orientation Media Feature